marciof/Eon/specification/specification.md

 (reduce map:Map default reducer:Function)
 ```

-A function that iterates over a map, calling the reducing function with each previously returned value (starting with the initial default value), each map value, and each map key, and then returns the last reduced value.
+A function that iterates over a map, calling the reducing function with each previously returned value (starting with the initial default value) as parameter `accumulator`, each map value as parameter `value`, and each map key as parameter `key`, and then returns the last reduced value.

-If the map is empty the default value is immediately returned.
+If the map is empty the default value is returned immediately.

-If the reducing function is called for a set element, only the value is passed, no key.

-If iterating over a list, list elements are first iterated in order, then all remaining map key/value pairs in insertion order.

 If less or more than three arguments are passed, it returns the result of `(debug 'parameter-mismatch)`.